Social impact of the COVID-19 pandemic in the United Kingdom: Sociological research

 A study by a team of researchers from the University of Sheffield and Ulster University concluded that young men were more likely to break lockdown rules than women.
 The study concluded that those suffering from depression were more likely to break the rules.
 Around half of the participants said that they felt anxious during the restrictions.
 The team called on the government to issue better target messages for young people.
 According to data from the National Police Chiefs' Council, two-thirds of the people who were issued fines for breaking lockdown rules in England and Wales, between 27 March and 27 April, were between the ages of 18 and 34.
 Approximately eight out of 10 of those who were issued fines were men.

 Research by the Institute for Fiscal Studies concluded that children from wealthy homes were spending more time studying at home when compared to those from the poorest households.

+A study of smart meter and survey data by researchers at University College London found that in the first year of the pandemic domestic energy consumption increased on average by 7.8% (electricity demand) and by 5.7% (gas demand) with the greatest increases during the winter lockdown of January - March 2021 (by 11.6% for electricity and 9.0% for gas).
+By the start of 2022 electricity use remained 2.2% higher than predicted while gas use was around 1.9% lower.
+The greatest increase in household energy consumption was observed in households with children and households with low dwelling efficiency.
+Wealthier households also increased their energy consumption by significantly more than those less well off, who typically returned to pre-pandemic (or lower) levels of demand by summer 2021.

 The impact of restrictions and their subsequent easing was also felt in the heritage sector, with a noticeable change in visitor behaviour.